AlessandroMessori/AlessandroMessori/README.md

 <h2 align="center"> Summary</h2>
-I'm currently working as a Data Engineer in the Quality Datalab Team at Tesla Berlin Gigafactory.
+I'm currently working as a Software Data Engineer in the Apple Shazam Team in London.

 <br/>